Nominee Director in Singapore: Updated 2025 Legal Guide for Foreign Entrepreneurs

 1. Find a Suitable Candidate

-It’s important to conduct due diligence involving thorough background checks to ensure the candidate is competent, reliable, and qualified.
+It remains crucial for the registered CSP to conduct thorough due diligence, involving comprehensive background checks, to ensure the nominee director is competent, reliable, and qualified.

 2. Draft a Service Agreement